ethan-l-chen-24/miniC_Compiler/README.md

 # Mini-C Compiler
 ## Ethan Chen, COSC 57, F004H1G

 This repository contains the code for a compiler for mini-C, a reduced version of the C programming language.
-To compile a miniC file, adjust the `folder` and `test_file` variables in the Makefile to match the file you want to compile, and call `make` and then `make compile`.
-Provided in `lib/test_files` are two folders: `files` and `semantic_tests` which can be used as test files for the different parts of the compiler.
-The `helper` module contains a library of auxiliary helper functions generic to all sections of the project.
+To compile a miniC file, adjust the `folder` and `test_file` variables in the Makefile to match the file you want to compile, and adjust the `target` variable to set the outputted target file name.
+Call `make` and then `make compile` to compile the code.
+Provided in `lib/test_files` are multiple folders:
+ - `files` contains `.c` files to be tested
+ - `tokenized` contains the tokenized `.c` files from `syntax_analyzer`
+ - `semantic_tests` contains files that should fail the `semantic_analysis` in the `syntax_analyzer`
+ - `asts` contains the outputted abstract syntax trees from `syntax_analyzer`
+ - `llvm` contains the outputted llvm module from `llvm_ir_builder`
+ - `llvm_given` contains hardcoded llvm modules
+ - `llvm_optimized` contains the outputted, optimized llvm module from `optimizer`
+ - `assembly` contains the outputted assembly from `assembly_generator`
+ - `output` contains outputted assembly files run through the top level `main`

+ Additionally, there is a `helper` module that contains a library of auxiliary helper functions generic to all sections of the project.

-The compiler is broken up into distinct sections:
+The compiler is broken up into distinct modules:

 ### 1. Syntax Analyzer